Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-We refer to Algorithm~\ref{alg:naive} for its straightforward implemention, but highlight some notations and useful observations here.

-\paragraph{Characterizing random choices via $X_{u,v}$'s} Algorithm~\ref{alg:naive} updates the cell $\ADJ[u][v] = \PHI$ to the value of the Bernoulli random variable (RV) $X_{u,v} \sim \distr{Bern}(p_{u,v})$ (i.e., flip a coin with bias $p_{u,v}$) only when it needs to decide whether $\{u,v\}\in E$.
-For the sake of analysis, we will frequently consider the \emph{entire} table of RVs $X_{u,v}$ being sampled \emph{up-front} (i.e., flip all coins), and the algorithm simply ``uncovers'' these variables instead of making coin-flips.
-Thus, every cell $\ADJ[u][v]$ is originally $\PHI$, but will eventually take the value $X_{u,v}$ once the graph generation is complete.
-An example application of this view of $X_{u,v}$ is the following analysis.
+We use the Bernoulli random variable $X_{uv} \sim \mathsf{Bern}(p_{uv})$ when sampling the value of $\ADJ[u][v]=\phi$.
+For the sake of analysis, we will frequently view our random process as if the \emph{entire} table of random variables $X_{uv}$ has been sampled \emph{up-front}, and the algorithm simply ``uncovers'' these variables instead of making coin-flips.
+Thus, every cell $\ADJ[u][v]$ is originally $\PHI$, but will eventually take the value $X_{uv}$.

-\paragraph{Sampling from $\Gamma(v)$ uniformly without knowing $\deg(v)$} Consider a \func{random-neighbor}$(v)$ query.
-We create a \emph{pool} $R$ of vertices, draw from this pool one-by-one, until we find a neighbor of $u$.
-Then, for any fixed table $X_{u,v}$, the probability that a vertex $u \in \Gamma(v)$ is returned is simply the probability that, in the sequence of vertices drawn from the pool $R$, $u$ appears first among all neighbors in $\Gamma(v)$.
-Hence, we sample each $u \in \Gamma(v)$ with probability $1/\deg(v)$, even without \emph{knowing} the specific value of $\deg(v)$.

-\paragraph{Capturing the state of the partially-generated graph with $\ADJ$} Under the presence of \func{random-neighbor} queries, the probability distribution of the random graphs conditioned on the past queries and answers can be very complex: for instance, the number of repeated returned neighbors of $v$ reveals information about $\deg(v) = \sum_{u\in V}X_{u,v}$, which imposes dependencies on as many as $\Theta(n)$ variables.
-Our generator, on the other hand, records the neighbors and also \emph{non-neighbors} not revealed by its answers, yet surprisingly this internal information fully captures the state of the partially-generated graph.
-This suggests that we should design generators that maintain $\ADJ$ as done in Algorithm~\ref{alg:naive}, but in a more implicit and efficient fashion in order to achieve the desired complexities.
-Another benefit of this approach is that any analysis can be performed on the simple representation $\ADJ$ rather than any complicated data structure we may employ.

-\paragraph{Obstacles for maintaining $\ADJ$} There are two problems in the current approach.
-Firstly, the algorithm only finds a neighbor, for a \func{random-neighbor} or \func{next-neighbor} query, with probability $p_{u,v}$, which requires too many iterations: for $G(n,p)$ this requires $1/p$ iterations, which is already infeasible for $p = o(1/\poly(\log n))$.
+\subparagraph*{Obstacles for maintaining $\ADJ$ explicitly:} Consider a naive implemention that fills out the cells of $\ADJ$ one-by-one as required by each query; equivalently, we perform $\func{Vertex-Pair}$ queries on successive vertices until a neighbor is found.
+There are two problems with this approach.
+Firstly, the algorithm only finds a neighbor, for a \func{Random-Neighbor} or \func{Next-Neighbor} query, with probability $p_{uv}$: for $G(n,p)$ this requires $1/p$ iterations, which is already infeasible for $p = o(1/\poly(\log n))$.
 Secondly, the algorithm may generate a large number of non-neighbors in the process, possibly in random or arbitrary locations.